Data-Science-for-Linguists-2022/Pragmatics-In-Video-Games/progress_report.md

 The data acquisition process has been complete; unfortunately, I was not able to obtain the extra data from other games as I had hoped, but I still have plenty of data to begin answering my questions proposed in the `README.md` file.
 My data has been clean (although I recommend anyone using my _Hollow Knight_ data clean it more if they are not familiar with the game).
 A brief overview describing the various `.csv`s can be found in `data_description.md`.
 I begin the analysis of my data in `analysis.ipynb`, which is a continuation of the previous `overview.ipynb` notebook.

 ### Data-Sharing Scheme:
 I did not change from my original plans as stated in the previous progress report.
 It has been finalized.
+I decided to keep it labelled as `sample_data` to make it very clear to anyone that this is not the full dataset, and they should seek out the original repository if they want it.

 ### Licensing:
 My license and justification of it have not changed since the previous progress report and have been finalized.